secretstartups/handbook/total-rewards/benefits/general-and-entity-benefits/canada-corp-benefits/index.html.md

 * Workers who must be absent from work as a result of domestic or sexual violence are entitled to an unpaid absence of up to 26 weeks over a 12-month period.
 * Team Members should select `Out Sick` in PTO by Roots.

-**Non-work related accident or illness** _Team members who have been employed with Gitlab for at least 3 consecutive months_
+**Non-work related accident or illness** _Team members who have been employed with GitLab for at least 3 consecutive months_
 * 2 paid days per calendar year (which do not roll over) and up to 26 weeks over a 12-month period for the following reasons:
   * Sickness or accident that is not related to their work and which renders them unable to work.
   * Family obligations relating to care, health, or education of child or spouse’s child.